misteraddons/MiSTercadeV1/README.md

 * Put hid-flash_MiSTer and firmware files in the root of micro SD card
 * Toggle Install pin jumper on "STM32 DFU" header pins
 * Plug in USB keyboard
+* Power on MiSTer
-* Press F9 on main menu of MiSTer
+* Press F9 on main menu of MiSTer to enter terminal (or ssh)
 * username: root
 * password: 1
-* Enter the following commands to update the firmware
+* Enter the following commands to check for proper hardware ID
 ```
 lsusb
 ```
 * Check for 1209:babe in the device list - this is the STM32 microcontroller bootloader
+* Enter the following commands to update the firmware
 ```
 cd /media/fat
 ./hid-flash_MiSTer firmwarename.bin